thinkst/canarytools-docs/docs/incidents/incident-objects.md

 </div>

 ## SIP Request
-Triggered by an attacker connecting to the SIP service and issuing valid SIP request.
+Triggered by an attacker connecting to the SIP service and issuing a valid SIP request.

 <div class="section-container">
   <div class="details-content">